Lymph node biopsy

 - The biopsy site is cleansed.

-- The health care provider injects a local anesthetic (numbing medication) into the area.
+- The health care provider injects a local anesthetic (numbing medicine) into the area.
 Sometimes, general anesthesia is used, which means you are asleep and pain-free.

 - A small surgical cut (incision) is made.
 The lymph node or part of the node is removed.